axpecial/TipCalc/README.md

 // List anything else that you can get done to improve the app functionality!

+- [X] Adding a slider bar option to accomodate a larger range of tip percentages.
 - [X] Splitting the total amount among a party.

 ## Video Walkthrough